-These terms do not contain all the information we are required to tell you.
-They must be read with the other documents set out below that form your agreement.
+These Credit Card Terms do not contain all the information we are required to tell you.
+They must be read with the other documents that form the agreement.
+The agreement will apply to all transactions on your credit card account.

-Terms and conditions that form part of your agreement with us These Credit Card Terms These Credit Card Terms contain important information about operating your credit card account.
-Offer document Your offer document that is sent to you states your credit limit and attaches the credit card schedule, these Credit Card Terms and the Personal Banking Booklet.
+Document Type of information These Credit Card Terms Important information about operating your credit card account.
+Offer document Your credit limit and attaches the credit card schedule, these Credit Card Terms and the Personal Banking Booklet.
+Credit Card Schedule (attached to the offer document above) Important precontractual information about the interest rate(s), fees and charges and other details.